Deciding when to have sex after a sexual assault

 Your reaction

-Everyone reacts differently and there is no one right or wrong way to feel.
+Everyone reacts differently, and there is no one right or wrong way to feel.
 You may feel all kinds of emotions, or no emotions at all.
 While you may have some challenging feelings to tackle, it is okay to feel a range of emotions following such an experience.

-After an assault, some people want to be alone and it’s perfectly understandable to not feel okay with being intimate when your autonomy has been taken from you.
+After an assault, some people want to be alone, and it’s perfectly understandable not to feel okay with being intimate when your autonomy has been taken from you.
 Sex should always be on your terms.

 There is no right or wrong way to react.
-We all deal with things differently but it is important to know and remember that it was not your fault and you are not to blame.
+We all deal with things differently, but it is important to know and remember that it was not your fault and you are not to blame.
 We are not responsible for the actions of other people.

 Sex after a sexual assault

-Some survivors may experience different reactions and feelings towards sex such as avoidance, emotional or fearful feelings, feelings of guilt and distressing thoughts and images.
+Some survivors may experience different reactions and feelings towards sex, such as avoidance, emotional or fearful feelings, feelings of guilt and distressing thoughts and images.
 Making the decision to be intimate following an assault is a big step and one that needs to be made on your own terms, when you’re comfortable and ready.

-Some people choose not to engage in sexual behaviour and that’s okay.
+Some people choose not to engage in sexual behaviour, and that’s okay.
 It’s also okay to know that just because you don’t feel comfortable now doesn’t mean that you aren’t entitled to positive sexual experiences.

 Some tips that might help